sachaos/viddy/README.md

 | Shift-J | (Time machine mode) Go to the past     |
 | Shift-K | (Time machine mode) Back to the future |

+## What is "viddy" ?

+"viddy" is Nadsat word meaning to see.
+If you don't know Nadsat, please viddy A Clockwork Orange.